watem-sedem/watem-sedem/docs/watem-sedem.rst

 as the ratio of the soil loss of a specific parcel with crop cover - cultivated under specific conditions - and soil loss that would occur on the same parcel without crop growth (with plowing perpendicular to the height lines) (Verbist et al., 2004).
-Typically, the C-factor is defined in the context of one year.
+For a run of the simplified version of CN-WS, the C-factor is defined in the context of one year.
+The use of the long-term version of the model will require the definition of the C-factor for every season.

 There are a number of ways to set the C-factor: